Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 Going back for many years already, the situation around `distutils` and `setuptools` had been a source of great pain in the Python packaging world.
-The two (in close interaction) represented the de-facto standard way of building Python packages, and changing anything about them was extremely hard because of how many use-cases had to be considered, how much everything had grown organically, and so on.
+The two (in close interaction) represented the de-facto standard way of building Python packages, but changing anything about them was extremely hard because of how many use-cases had to be considered, how much everything had grown organically, and so on.